Protonics Clinical Studies

 Conclusions

 Patients with Patellofemoral pain using Protonics showed better individually perceived therapeutic results than those without the knee device.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #5